 Apply using our online Certificate Application Form.

-To register for courses, go to Course Search and search under the subject "Health Care Administration," "Health Information Management," and "Information Technology".
+To register for courses, go to Course Search and search under the Departments "Health Care Administration," "Health Information Management," and "Information Technology".